Some St. Louis bars and nightclubs are shut down after breaking social-distancing guidelines

 St. Louis County just announced new restrictions to help stop the spread of COVID-19 before the school year starts.
 Only 50 people are allowed to gather in one place and businesses are now only allowed to operate at 25% occupancy.

 Bars in St. Louis County are now only allowed to operate until 10:00 pm.
-The city has not yet announced similar rules.
-But, the two areas have similar guidelines for wearing masks and other restrictions.
-Currently, businesses in St. Louis City are operating at 75% capacity.
+The city does not plan to order bars to close early.
+Mayor Krewson says that many establishments are doing a good job keeping people distanced.

 You can report businesses or individuals breaking social distancing guidelines by calling